Last Updated on Jul 30, 2024 by Anjali Chourasiya

 This type of stock analysis evaluates the underlying company’s fundamentals – business segments, financials, management, past performance, peers, and so on.
 The fundamental analysis places importance on the stock’s intrinsic value and sectoral and broader economic conditions.

-Under the financials, a fundamental analyst looks at financial ratios and financial statements such as the profit and loss statement, the balance sheet, and the cash flow statement that suggest how the company has performed so far and hints at how it can fare in the future.
+When examining financials, a fundamental analyst may look at various financial ratios and financial statements, such as the profit and loss statement, the balance sheet, and the cash flow statement.
+These documents can suggest how the company has performed so far and provide hints about its future performance.

-You can find all such details on Tickertape’s Stock Pages, which host comprehensive details about a company’s financials, peers, key metrics, and more.
+You can find all details required to perform fundamental analysis of stock on Tickertape’s Stock Pages, which host comprehensive details about a company’s financials, peers, key metrics, and more.
 Let’s take the example of Reliance Industries Limited (RIL).

-Conversely, technical analysis of stocks focuses on the trend in the stock price and doesn’t really study the company’s fundamentals.
-This type of analysis assumes that the stock price heavily depends on the supply and demand for the share and, thus, reflects the value of the stock.
-The technical analysis of stocks also believes that historical price movements indicate the stock’s future performance.
-Technical analysts typically look to profit from the short-term movement in stock prices.
+Conversely, technical analysis of stocks focuses on trends in stock prices rather than studying the company’s fundamentals.
+This type of analysis assumes that the stock price is heavily influenced by the supply and demand for the share, thereby reflecting the stock’s value.
+Technical analysis also holds the belief that historical price movements can indicate the stock’s future performance.
+Technical analysts typically aim to profit from short-term movements in stock prices.

 In addition to fundamentals, Tickertape’s Stock Pages also have specific technical indicators such as RSI and volatility.
 The following image compares a few technical indicators of Reliance with its peers.

+When you are looking to understand how to analyse the stock market, you should start by researching the industry in which the company operates.
 A group of companies involved in similar businesses make up an industry, such as manufacturing, services, chemicals, and so on.
-Analysing the industry to which a company belongs is paramount because it helps:
+This step is crucial because it helps you:

-Some good questions to find answers to are as follows:
+Some good questions to find answers to when you research a stock in the Indian market are as follows:

 Once you get answers to these questions, you can decide whether you are open to investing in the industry.
 If yes, you can go on to analyse your desired stock.